-Whole Academy approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Independence and self-help skills are instilled in all pupils from Foundation onwards.
-Appropriate resources are available in all classrooms to promote independence, such as: Learning walls ICT Visual timetables Word banks Manipulatives Pupils can access personalised provision, appropriate to the individual lesson, to support learning.
+Whole School approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Independence and self-help skills are instilled in all pupils from Foundation onwards.
+Appropriate resources are available in all classrooms to promote independence, such as: Working Walls ICT Visual timetables Word banks Manipulatives Pupils can access personalised provision, appropriate to the individual lesson, to support learning.
 This may include: Small group support by the teacher or teaching assistant Additional visual support in the form of task boards/timetables.
 Where appropriate, personalised visual timetables and NOW/NEXT task boards are utilised to support the development of independence.
-Where necessary, intimate care plans are devised with the parents and carers, with the aim of promoting self-help skills.
-The School Nurse service can also be consulted to further encourage independence in toileting.
+Where necessary, intimate care plans are devised with the parents and carers, with the aim of promoting selfhelp skills.
+The school Nurse service can also be consulted to further encourage independence in toileting.